Search our online library catalog Kānāwai:

 Hawaiʻi Legislative History Research

 Legislative history is defined in Black’s Law Dictionary, 10th ed.
-(2009) as “The proceedings leading to the enactment of a statute, including hearings, committee reports, and floor debates.”
-Such history is important in determining the legislative intent of a particular statute.
-Listed are helpful tools to assist in the legislative history process for Hawaiʻi law.
-All tools are also available in PDF format.
+(2009) as “The proceedings leading to the enactment of a statute, including hearings, committee reports, and floor debates.

 Research Steps